 Do you want to make a difference in the world?
-Find out what service-learning can do for your education and future.
-With an interdisciplinary minor in leadership, ethics, and social action through the College of Arts and Sciences, you can explore the concept of leadership through the lens of community service and can acquire practical political skills that will be of enormous value to you.
+Find out what service learning can do for your education and future.
+With an interdisciplinary minor in Leadership, Ethics, and Social Action through the College of Arts and Sciences, you can explore the concept of leadership through the lens of community service and can acquire practical political skills that will be of enormous value to you.
 You can deepen your academic curriculum in any field as you develop your career and citizenship skills.
-The program will guide your personal and professional development as you apply the ideas you study to community needs.

 There are five components to this program: the introductory course, the ethics requirement, the social organizations requirement, the social action seminar, and the capstone seminar and project.
-The introductory course, LESA-L 105, Beyond the Sample Gates, is a service-learning course that satisfies the Topics requirement for the College and distributes as a Social and Historical (S&H) general education course.
+The introductory course, LESA-L 105 Beyond the Sample Gates, is a service-learning course that satisfies the Topics requirement for the College and distributes as a Social and Historical (S&H) general education course.
 This course offers a chance to contribute to the community and to reflect upon your own motivations and the structures of society.